filswan/go-swan-provider/README.md

 #### Note
-- The deal status will be synchronized on the filwan.com, both client and miner will know the status changes in realtime.
 - Logs are in directory ./logs
 - You can add **nohup** before **./swan-provider** to ignore the HUP (hangup) signal and therefore avoid stop when you log out.
 - You can add **&** after **./swan-provider** to let the program run in background.